certbot/certbot/README.rst

 The easiest way to install Certbot is by visiting `certbot.eff.org`_, where you can find the correct installation instructions for many web server and OS combinations.
-For more information, see the `User Guide <https://certbot.eff.org/docs/using.html#getting-certbot>`_.
+For more information, see `Get Certbot <https://certbot.eff.org/docs/install.html>`_.

 .. _certbot.eff.org: https://certbot.eff.org/